sbarthelemy/arboris-python/doc/devel.rst

 Developpement
 =============

-This is a small page to help starting using and hacking python-arboris.
+This is a small page to help using and hacking python-arboris.

 What we use...